interstar/Patterning-Core/tutorial/sources/Introduction to Patterning.md

 The function `poly` creates a polygon.

-In its simplest version it takes 3 arguments: *radius*, *number of sides*, and the *style*
+In its simplest version it takes 3 arguments: *number of sides*, *radius*, and the *style*

-`(poly 0.7 5 {:stroke (p-color 0 255 0)})`
+`(poly 5 0.7 {:stroke (p-color 0 255 0)})`

-This creates a polygon centred at the coordinates 0,0 on the canvas, and with a particular radius and style.
+This creates a polygon centred at the coordinates 0,0 on the canvas, with a particular number of sides, radius and style.
 Note that the visible canvas is always considered to be in a coordinate system between -1,-1 and 1,1, with 0,0 at the centre.

 The style is a map or dictionary with keys for attributes corresponding to similar properties you might have seen in SVG files or in Processing / P5.
 Eg